fatmcgav/fatmcgav-netapp/docs/igroup_add_remove_initiator.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The NetApp storage module uses the NetApp Manageability SDK Ruby libraries to interact with the NetApp storage device.
+  The NetApp storage module uses the NetApp Manageability SDK Ruby libraries to interact with the NetApp storage devices.

 # --------------------------------------------------------------------------
 #  Supported Functionality